annjie3/Doubly-1-bit-Quantized-Massive-Mimo/README.md

-This work is based on the paper below.
-In it I reproduce the most of the results to a close degree although there are some divergence.
+This work is based on the referenced paper, where I attempt to reproduce most of the results.
 Unlike the paper, I use only 100 channel realizations.
-For data detections for ser analysis, I use only 1 channel realization.
-I have included a pdf of my walkthrough of the derivations in the paper.
-Results are contained in Result.pdf.
+For data detections for SER analysis, I use only one channel realization.
+I have included a PDF of my walkthrough of the derivations in the paper.

+The results are compiled in result.pdf.

-This paper is for educational purposes where I look to enhance my ability to understand literature papers and simulation skills.
+This project is for educational purposes, aiming to enhance my ability to understand academic papers and improve my simulation skills.

+The modules included are as follows:

+maincode.m: Contains the main script that calls other functions to produce the data presented in Figures 2, 4, and 5 of the referenced paper. channel.m: A function that returns a discrete physical channel based on UPAs at the transmitter (Tx) and receiver (Rx). combiner.m: A function that returns the combiner V to be used at the receiver for estimation.